syncfusion-content/maui-docs/MAUI/Expander/getting-started.md

 ### Expanding Event

-The `Expanding` event is triggered when an expander is expanding in the application.
-It provides the "ExpandingAndCollapsedEventArgs" argument, which includes a `Cancel` property.
-Setting `Cancel` to true cancels the expander's expansion, while false allows it to continue expanding.
+The `Expanding` event will be triggered when the expander control is being expanded.It can cancel expansion with `ExpandingAndCollapsingEventArgs` that contains the following property:

+* `Cancel`: Expansion is based on this value.
 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}
 <syncfusion:SfExpander Expanding="SfExpander_Expanding"/>
 {%endhighlight%}

-{% highlight c# tabtitle="MainPage.xaml.cs" hl_lines="4 9" %}
+{% highlight c# tabtitle="MainPage.xaml.cs" hl_lines="3" %}
-public MainPage()
-{
-    InitializeComponent();
-    expander.Expanding += Expander_Expanding;
-}

-private void expander_Expanding(object sender, ExpandingAndCollapsingEventArgs e) {
+private void SfExpander_Expanding(object sender, ExpandingAndCollapsingEventArgs e) {
     e.Cancel = true;
 }